rstudio/tensorflow/README.md

 ## Documentation

-See the package website for additional details on using the TensorFlow API from R: <https://rstudio.github.io/tensorflow>
+See the package website for additional details on using the TensorFlow API from R: <https://tensorflow.rstudio.com>

 See the TensorFlow API reference for details on all of the modules, classes, and functions within the API: <https://www.tensorflow.org/api_docs/python/index.html>

 The tensorflow package provides code completion and inline help for the TensorFlow API when running within the RStudio IDE.
-In order to take advantage of these features you should also install the current [Preview Release](https://www.rstudio.com/products/rstudio/download/preview/) of RStudio.
+In order to take advantage of these features you should also install the [Current Release](https://www.rstudio.com/products/rstudio/download/) of RStudio.